bitquant/cloudflare-workers/README.md

 # cloudflare-workers
-Routing middleware for Cloudflare Workers.
+Routing for Cloudflare Workers.
 Modeled after the ExpressJS framework to easily handle multiple paths in your worker.

 ## Install
 ```